Bugsy Siegel: Las Vegas

+Flamingo Hotel

 In 1946, Siegel found an opportunity to reinvent his personal image and diversify into legitimate business with William R. Wilkerson's Flamingo Hotel.
-In the 1930s, Siegel had traveled to southern Nevada with Sedway to explore expanding operations there.
+In the 1930s, Siegel and Sedway had traveled to southern Nevada to explore expanding operations there.
 He had found opportunities in providing illicit services to crews constructing the Boulder Dam.
-Lansky had handed over operations in Nevada to Siegel, who turned it over to Sedway and left for Hollywood.
+Lansky had handed over his operations in Nevada to Siegel, who in turn handed them over to Sedway and left for Hollywood.